TheBestTvarynka/tbt/content/posts/win-scard-cache/index.md

 # Let's start the journey

 I suppose the whole debugging process is boring for you, so I'll show relevant reversed parts of the `msclmd.dll` with small descriptions.
-If you need only resulting cache items format (structure), then you should skip next sections and jump right to the [Final results](#final-results) section.
+If you need only resulting cache items format (structure), then you should skip next sections and jump right to the [implementation](https://github.com/Devolutions/sspi-rs/blob/4409f9a5235dec0c033edce654aa6fe934a72afc/crates/winscard/src/scard_context.rs#L146-L394).

 ## `Cached_CardmodFile\Cached_Pin_Freshness`